ggujangi/ggu.system.ui/README.md

 - The **immersive** mode is intended for apps in which user will be heavily interacting with the screen
 - For example, games, viewing images in a gallery, or reading paginated content
-- When user wipe from any edge where a system bar is hidden, the system bar appears.
+- When user wipe from any edge where a system bar is hidden, the system bar appears
 - Calling `setSystemUiVisibility()` with `SYSTEM_UI_FLAG_IMMERSIVE` and `SYSTEM_UI_FLAG_FULLSCREEN`, `SYSTEM_UI_FLAG_HIDE_NAVIGATION`
 - When the system bars re-appear, you can receive a callback to make other appropriate updates to your UI